SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 4. Subsequently, customise the *Number of Results*, *Minimum length of the Sequence* & the *Maximum length of the Sequence*.

 5. Then, set the value for *Number of failed hits* before stopping.
-To understand its significance, hover the pointer over the info button to its immidiate right.
+To understand its significance, hover the pointer over the info button to its immediate right.

 6. Fill up the *percentage match*, by entering a value between 0 & 1.